cmars/hockeypuck/README.md

 ## Building a Snap

-First, install snapcraft from the Snap store.
-There is no version of snapcraft in the any Ubuntu release's archive new enough, so if it's installed, then remove it:
+If it's installed, remove the snapcraft Ubuntu package:

   sudo apt remove snapcraft

+Install snapcraft from the Snap store:

   snap install snapcraft

-Then:
+Confirm that you're using a recent enough version of snapcraft:

+  $ which snapcraft
+  /snap/bin/snapcraft
+  $ snapcraft version
+  snapcraft, version 3.7.2
+  $ _

+Now you can build the snap:

   snapcraft snap

+snapcraft defaults to building in a multipass VM.
+If you're already in a throwaway environment, you can build the snap as follows instead:

+  SNAPCRAFT_BUILD_ENVIRONMENT=host snapcraft snap

 ## Building a Release